Back To Main Page

 Many of the GDPR’s data protection principles are currently much the same as those in the current Data Protection Act (DPA).
-Therefore, our ongoing compliance for B2B Data remains valid under GDPR and has been an excellent base to build on in preparation for the forthcoming EU General Data Protection Regulation start date of 25 May 2018.
+Therefore, our ongoing compliance for B2B Data remains valid under GDPR and therefore gave us an excellent base to build on whilst awaiting the EU General Data Protection Regulation start date of 25 May 2018.

 The GDPR policy text places greater emphasis on the documentation that data controllers keep to demonstrate their accountability.
 Therefore, BDP Agency being a supplier of B2B Data will ensure that all data we supply to our clients meet the standards outlined below and that any changes that effect our clients licensing conditions are met.

-We have outlined the steps below in our GDPR Summary document and confirm that the relevant sections to our B2B Data services have been met and are monitored on an ongoing basis to identify any changes between now and May 2018.
+We have outlined the steps below in our GDPR Summary document and confirm that the relevant sections to our B2B Data services have been met and are monitored on an ongoing basis to identify any changes since the release of GDPR on 25th May 2018.
 You can also see more information on our recent GDPR accreditations too.

 Step 1: Accountability and governance

 Decision makers and key people in your business are aware that the law is changing to the GDPR and appreciate the impact this is likely to have.
 Your business has identified areas that could cause compliance problems under the GDPR and has recorded these on the organisation’s risk register.
-Your business is raising awareness, across the organisation of the changes that are coming.
+Your business has raised awareness, across the organisation of the changes that have been made.